Deoghar Junction railway station: Facilities

 The major facilities available at Deoghar station are waiting rooms, computerised reservation facility, reservation counter and vehicle parking.

 Platforms

 There are a total of 3 platforms and 5 tracks.
 The platforms are connected by foot overbridge.
 These platforms are built to accumulate 24 coaches express train.
 The platforms are equipped with modern facility like display board of arrival and departure of trains.

 Station layout

 Major trains

-Some of the important trains that runs from Deoghar are :
+Multiple passenger trains connect Deoghar Junction to Dumka, Banka, Jamalpur and Rampurhat.
+Other important trains that run via Deoghar are :